bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

         layout.set_specific_metabolite(key, value)
     layout.set_specific_metabolite("glc__D_e", 5e-4)

 Once users have decided on many of the core parameters for their simulations, they may want to add a signaling compound.
-In this example, we will consider an undegradable toxin whose purpose is to reduce the growth of *E. coli* in a dose-dependent way.
+In this example, we will consider a nondegradable, bactericidal toxin whose purpose is to kill *E. coli* in a linear way.
 This toxin will exist in the media from the outset of simulations.

 To make a toxin, we will assign a signal to the *E. coli* model that alters a reaction in that model based upon the concentration of an environmental metabolite.
 We will make a new metabolite for this purpose, although this isn't strictly necessary, as we will see later.